 – set on 4-wheel mode and on short length; works as a cart with one handle locked upright

 – this is similar to the short platform setup except that it makes use of two upright handles; allows stacking equipment and boxes high; best used with bungee ropes to secure load

 – similar to short platform except that the bed is set to its full length

 – similar to short hi-stacker except that the bed is set to its full length

 – similar to short furniture dolly except that the bed is set to its full length

 – both handles folded down, length at minimum, components locked; hold upright on large wheels; transport/store with ease

-We’ve said this before, and we’ll not tire saying it again, Rock and Roller Cart R12RT saves you numerous trips.
+We’ve said this before, and we’ll not tire saying it again, rock n roller cart r12 saves you numerous trips.
 Some locations may require you to walk a fraction of a mile from the car pack to the venue.
 Certainly, juggling heavy equipment and repeating the act many times over is not something you’d relish doing before a show.

 Capable of lots of load

-So to us, the biggest draw of R12RT is its ability to move a trunkful of load.
+So to us, the biggest draw of R12RT rock n roller multi cart is its ability to move a trunkful of load.
 You’d be on time for your performance or event, with nary a sweat on your back.